Ushashwini128/My-Profile-Project/README.md

-MyProfileProject
+# MyProfileProject

-🎯 Objective
+🎯 *Objective*

-To design a single responsive personal profile webpage using HTML, CSS, and JavaScript.
+- To design a single responsive personal profile webpage using HTML, CSS, and JavaScript.

-The goal was to practice front-end web development by building a portfolio-style page that highlights a short introduction, contact form, and interactive elements.
+- The goal was to practice front-end web development by building a portfolio-style page that highlights a short introduction, contact form, and interactive elements.

-🛠 Tools & Technologies Used
+🛠 *Tools & Technologies Used*

-HTML: Structure and content
+- HTML: Structure and content

-CSS: Styling, layout, and design
+- CSS: Styling, layout, and design

-JavaScript: Dynamic interaction
+- JavaScript: Dynamic interaction

-Browser: Chrome / Firefox for testing
+- Browser: Chrome / Firefox for testing

-GitHub: Code hosting and deployment
+- GitHub: Code hosting and deployment

-🔄 Steps Included
+🔄 *Steps Included*

-Built the base HTML structure using semantic tags.
+- Built the base HTML structure using semantic tags.

-Inserted a profile photo, personal intro, and section headers.
+- Inserted a profile photo, personal intro, and section headers.

-Designed a responsive contact form with inputs for name, email, and message.
+- Designed a responsive contact form with inputs for name, email, and message.

-Applied CSS for layout, background color, font styling, and spacing.
+- Applied CSS for layout, background color, font styling, and spacing.

-Added interactivity using JavaScript:
+- Added interactivity using JavaScript:

-Button triggers greeting via prompt() and alert()
+- Button triggers greeting via prompt() and alert()

-Highlighted key text using custom CSS classes.
+- Highlighted key text using custom CSS classes.

-Final version hosted on GitHub with a screenshot and README.
+- Final version hosted on GitHub with a screenshot and README.

-📈 Features Implemented
+📈 *Features Implemented*

-Clean, user-friendly UI with a light background color.
+- Clean, user-friendly UI with a light background color.

-Highlighted important info (e.g., name, hobbies) using styled tags.
+- Highlighted important info (e.g., name, hobbies) using styled <span> tags.

-Functional contact form using standard input validation.
+- Functional contact form using standard input validation.

-Interactive greeting using JavaScript prompt and alert.
+- Interactive greeting using JavaScript prompt and alert.

-Responsive image styling and layout with padding and borders.
+- Responsive image styling and layout with padding and borders.

-🔍 Key Learnings
+🔍 *Key Learnings*

-Strengthened understanding of basic web technologies.
+- Strengthened understanding of basic web technologies.

-Practiced DOM manipulation and JS event handling.
+- Practiced DOM manipulation and JS event handling.

-Learned to structure and style a professional-looking page.
+- Learned to structure and style a professional-looking page.

-Demonstrated ability to build, test, and deploy a front-end project independently.
+- Demonstrated ability to build, test, and deploy a front-end project independently.

-✅ Conclusion
+✅ *Conclusion*

-This project reflects foundational skills in front-end development using core web technologies.
+- This project reflects foundational skills in front-end development using core web technologies.
 It showcases personal and professional information in a simple yet interactive manner and lays the groundwork for building larger portfolio websites in the future.